dotnet/designs/accepted/2021/InboxSourceGenerators.md

 ## Scenarios and User Experience

 A developer can use source generators for framework API without making any changes to their project.
-Creating a new project should be sufficient.
+Targeting the framework which exposes the source generator should be sufficient.

 A developer can use source generators for components in NuGet packages by referencing the NuGet package for that component.